gillmullen/2019-fyp/docs/blog/blog.md

 01/03/19
 This week, I finished the write up of my analysis.
 I have mostly completed the first three sub-languages.
 The only things to be finished are the generating of executable LLVM, and some semantic checks in the third sub-language.
 My goal for next week is to finish the semantic checks, LLVM, and creating a testing structure.
 I am also aiming to finish the fourth and fifth sub-languages.

+## My Fifth Blog Entry

+11/03/19
+This week, I finished the syntax and semantic of the fourth and fifth sub-languages.
+I am leaving the IR generation until I have finished reinstalling LLVM, as the first time installing was unsuccessful.
+Currently, I am slightly behind schedule.
+My aim for the next week is to finish reinstalling LLVM, to finish sub-languages 4 and 5, do syntax and semantics for the sixth, and catch up on testing.

+## My Sixth Blog Entry

+16/03/19
+Multiple attempts of reinstalling LLVM has been unsuccessful, owing mainly to my use of Windows which LLVM does not work well with.
+In order to overcome this, my plan is to create a Linux Virtual Machine and install LLVM on there, as the installation process seems simpler for Linux.